CelestialCheetah/QLX-Project/README.md

 pasting was part of that.
 Overall I learned a good bit and sometimes simpler can be better.

 # Attendance numbers
-Here are the attendance numbers I gathered
+Here are the attendance numbers I gathered.
+I wish I could have added more values overall, but my copy and paste method has its faults haha.
 ![QLX project pic of attendance numbers](https://user-images.githubusercontent.com/53583290/110194906-1e1db180-7e09-11eb-86da-aff582488f3b.PNG)

 # Heatmap